-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES that midnight rulemaking forces incoming administrations to expend substantial time, energy, and political capital to reexamine the rules and remedy address perceived problems with them.
-Although similar concerns have been raised with respect to non-legislative rules issued during the midnight period, such rules are not the focus of this Recommendation because they can be modified or amended without the delaying effect of notice and comment procedures.
 Given these criticisms, there have been many proposals to reform midnight rulemaking, some directed at limiting the ability of incumbent administrations to engage in it, some directed at enhancing the ability of incoming administrations to revise or rescind the resulting rules, and others directed at encouraging incumbent and incoming administrations to collaborate and share information during the rulemaking process.

-The Conference believes that although it may be desirable to defer significant and especially controversial late-term rulemakings until after the transition of a presidential administration, shutting the rulemaking process down during this period would be impractical given that numerous agency programs require constant regulatory activity, often with congressional-statutory deadlines.
+The Conference believes that although it may be desirable to defer significant and especially controversial late-term rulemakings until after the transition of a presidential administration, shutting the rulemaking process down during this period would be impractical given that numerous agency programs require constant regulatory activity, often with statutory deadlines.
 Thus, the Conference believes that reforms directed at curtailing midnight rules should be aimed as precisely as possible at the activities that raise the greatest causes for concern.
 Reforms should target the problems of perceived political illegitimacy that arise from rules that that are initiated late in the incumbent administration's term or that appear to be rushed through the regulatory process.

-Accordingly, this Recommendation proposes reforms aimed at addressing problematic midnight rulemaking practicesthat focus on curbing problematic rulemaking by incumbent administrations and enhancing the ability of incoming administrations to review midnight rules.
-It This Recommendation defines "midnight rules" as those promulgated in the last 90 days of a presidential term by an outgoing administration after the Presidential election.
-It is directed at Comment [CMA1]: Carol Ann Siciliano Proposed Amendment 1
+Accordingly, this Recommendation proposes reforms aimed at addressing problematic midnight rulemaking practices by incumbent administrations and enhancing the ability of incoming administrations to review midnight rules.
+This Recommendation defines "midnight rules" as those promulgated by an outgoing administration after the Presidential election.
+It is directed at addressing midnight rulemaking of "significant" legislative rules, 6 although the considerations that underlie it may apply to other agency regulatory activities that affect the public.